Azure/logicapps/github-sample/README.md

 - Copy and zip files into deployment artifact
 - Publishes artifact to Logic App using the Azure Functions Github Action

+#### Application Pipeline (containers)
+Similar to the classic pipeline, however instead of zipping up the build artefact the pipeline builds and pushes the Logic App as a container to an Azure Container Registry.
+This is then input into the Azure Functions Container GitHub Action.

 > #### Note on `Generate-Connections.ps1`
 >